Dental Implants: Essential Insights on Dental Implants

 Overall, the selection of abutments is an integral part of the dental implant process, influencing both function and aesthetics of the final restoration.
 Choosing the right abutment helps ensure the success and longevity of the implant-supported teeth.

-5. How Long Do Dental Implants Last?
+How Long Do Dental Implants Last?
 Factors That Affect Their Lifespan

 • Quality of Implant Materials: The quality of the materials used for dental implants plays a crucial role in determining their lifespan.
-High-quality materials such as titanium is known to be exceptionally durable and biocompatible.
+High-quality materials such as titanium are known to be exceptionally durable and biocompatible.

 • Jawbone Density: If you have experienced significant bone loss due to tooth loss or other factors, your dentist may recommend bone grafting before placing the implant.
 This procedure helps to strengthen and thicken the jawbone.